joypauls/joypauls.dev-astro/src/content/blog/caiso-electricity-demand.md

   - analysis
   - electricity
 description:
-  Understanding the cycles and variability in California electricity demand with open data
+  Visualizing the cycles and variability in California electricity demand using open data
 ---

 ## Background